sabahzero/ivamp/README.md

-# ivamp
+# sabahzero.github.io/ivamp/

-This is the beta version of the Initiative for Venom Associated Microbes and Parasites (iVAMP).
-To join, subscribe to our listserv (ivamp@googlegroups.com).
-Contact: Sabah Ul-Hasan (bysabahulhasan@gmail.com)
+This how to make the Initative of Venom Associated Microbes and Parasites website and database ＼(^o^)／